Silicon Valley: Rise of Silicon

-In 1956, William Shockley, the co-inventor of the first working transistor (with John Bardeen and Walter Houser Brattain), moved from New Jersey to Mountain View, California, to start Shockley Semiconductor Laboratory to live closer to his ailing mother May in Palo Alto.
+In 1956, William Shockley, the co-inventor of the first working transistor (with John Bardeen and Walter Houser Brattain), moved from New Jersey to Mountain View, California, to start Shockley Semiconductor Laboratory to live closer to his mother May in Palo Alto.
 Shockley's work served as the basis for many electronic developments for decades.
 Both Frederick Terman and William Shockley are often called "the father of Silicon Valley".
 Unlike many other researchers who used germanium as the semiconductor material, Shockley believed that silicon was the better material for making transistors.
 Shockley intended to replace the current transistor with a new three-element design (today known as the Shockley diode), but the design was considerably more difficult to build than the "simple" transistor.
 In 1957, Shockley decided to end research on the silicon transistor.
 As a result of Shockley's abusive management style, eight engineers left the company to form Fairchild Semiconductor; Shockley referred to them as the "traitorous eight".
 Two of the original employees of Fairchild Semiconductor, Robert Noyce and Gordon Moore, would go on to found Intel.